ricwheatley/Pete-Eebot/README.md

 ---

+## End-to-End Automation Flows

+* `run_end_to_end_day(days=1, summary_date=None)` - executes the multi-source daily ingest via the orchestrator and ensures the previous day's Telegram summary is dispatched exactly once.
+The helper returns a `DailyAutomationResult` with per-source statuses and whether a summary was attempted, making it safe for cron jobs and CLI wrappers to inspect outcomes without reimplementing business logic.
+* `run_end_to_end_week(reference_date=None, force_rollover=False, rollover_weeks=4)` - recalibrates the upcoming training week and, when the cadence predicate passes (default: every 4th Sunday), triggers the cycle rollover/export pipeline.
+The behaviour can be tuned with `AUTO_CYCLE_ROLLOVER_ENABLED` and `CYCLE_ROLLOVER_INTERVAL_WEEKS`, and `force_rollover` provides an explicit override for maintenance scripts.
+The returned `WeeklyAutomationResult` includes both the calibration summary and any rollover attempt.

+These entry points allow CLI commands, Airflow jobs, or simple cron tasks to call a single orchestrator method instead of chaining bespoke scripts.

+---

 ## Reliability Checks & Recovery

 - **Apple Dropbox stagnation:** The orchestrator logs and sends a Telegram alert when no new Apple Health exports have been processed for the configured `APPLE_MAX_STALE_DAYS` window (default three days).
 Increase the value if weekend gaps are expected.